+- Assault by Penetration

 - Sexual Assault

-- 24.8.
+- 24.6.
 Harmful sexual behaviours is a term used to describe behaviour that is problematic, abusive and violent and that may cause developmental damage.
 Harmful sexual behaviour may include:

-- Using sexually explicit words and phrases.
+- Using sexually explicit words and phrases,

-- Inappropriate touching
+- Inappropriate touching/physical behaviours that are potentially criminal in nature,

-- Sexual violence or threats
+- Sexual violence or threats.

-- Full penetrative sex with other children or adults
+- Full penetrative sex with other children or adults,

-- Sexual interests in adults or children of very different ages to their own.
+- Sexual interests in adults or children of very different ages to their own,

-- Forceful or aggressive sexual behaviour
+- Forceful or aggressive sexual behaviour,

-- Compulsive habit's
+- Compulsive habit's,

-- Sexual behaviour affecting progress and achievement
+- Sexual behaviour affecting progress and achievement.